-Mississippi Business Finance Corporation Revenue Bond Service Credit. --(referred to as the RED Program) Mississippi Code of 1972 (Supp.), Sections 27-7-22.3 and 57-10-401 through Section 57-10-449.
+Mississippi Business Finance Corporation Revenue Bond Service Credit - (referred to as the RED Program) Mississippi Code of 1972 (Supp.), § 27-7-22.3 and 57-10-401 through § 57-10-449.

-Only debt service paid on revenue bonds issued by the Mississippi Business Finance Corporation to finance economic development projects to induce the location of manufacturing facilities within this state can be taken as a credit.
-This credit can be used against the taxes due from the income generated by or arising out of the economic development project.
-The law also provides for a job development assessment fee which may be levied upon those employees whose job was created due to the increased development for projects induced prior to 7-1-97.
-The assessment fee cannot exceed the following percentages of gross wages: (a) 2%, if the gross wages are or between \$5.00 and \$6.99 per hour; (b) 4%, if the gross wages are or between \$7.00 and \$8.99 per hour; (c) 6%, if the gross wages are \$9.00 or more per hour.
-The employee who has paid this fee is allowed to use as a credit on his Mississippi personal income tax return, however, any excess credit shall not be refunded or carried forward to any other taxable year.
+An income tax credit is available equal to the total debt service paid on industrial revenue bonds issued by the Mississippi Business Finance Corporation to finance economic development projects to induce the location of manufacturing, telecommunications, data processing, distribution or warehouse facilities within this state.
+The credit is limited to the lesser of eighty percent (80%) of the total income tax liability or the income tax liability attributable to the income generated by the economic development project as determined by the Mississippi Business Finance Corporation.
+Any excess credit shall not be refunded and may be carried forward three (3) years.

+For any economic development project bonds that were issued prior to July 1, 1997, a job development assessment fee may be levied upon employees whose job was created as a result of the economic project.
+The assessment fee shall not exceed the following percentages of gross wages of the employee: (a) 2%, if the gross wages are equivalent to \$5.00 or more but less than \$7.00 per hour; (b) 4%, if the gross wages are equivalent \$7.00 or more but less than \$9.00 per hour; and (c) 6% if the gross wages are equivalent to \$9.00 or more per hour.
+An income tax credit is allowed for each employee required to pay the assessment fee in an amount equal to the amount of job assessment fee imposed.
+Any excess credit shall not be refundable or carried forward to any other taxable year.
+The repeal date is October 1, 2015.